commanday/JavaScript2020/README.md

 ***
 **What's your job?**

-*JavaScript is a popular language.Let's maintain it together and make it more perfect!*
+*JavaScript (JS) is a lightweight interpreted programming language with first-class functions.Let's maintain it together and make it more perfect!*

 ## Compilers